Radcliffe F.C.: History

 With Boro back in the Northern Premier League Premier Division and a place in the newly formed Conference North up for grabs, promotion was the obvious aim.
 By November Boro were sixth thanks to 22 goals by Jody Banim, who set an English record by scoring in 14 consecutive games.
 Boro sold Banim to Conference promotion chasers Shrewsbury Town for a record fee of £20,000 in December 2003, and, without his goals, the club slid down the table eventually finishing 19th.
 In the relegation play-offs, Boro beat Whitby Town on penalties 8–7 in the quarter-finals, before bowing out to Burscough in the semi-finals.
 As a result, the club returned to tier seven following a pyramid restructure.

 In 2004–05, the club finished ninth in the Northern Premier League.
 The club continued to be near the play-offs and solid midtable finishes followed but after four seasons were relegated back to the First Division in 2007, where the club remained until 2019.

-In 2016, a new chairman and manager took the reins.
+In 2016, Paul Hilton, a new chairman took the reins.
 Off the field, investment was given to the stadium, including a new stand at the Pilkington Road end, a new press area, a new director's area, a new covered turnstile block, a TV gantry, boardroom, club shop, sponsors lounge and social club.
 The club changed name, officially dropping 'Borough', in 2018, having earlier reached the 2017 Lancashire Cup Final.
 With a new manager in charge (Jon Macken, with assistant Frank Sinclair) from October 2017, the club progressed and was promoted via the play-offs back to the Northern Premier League in 2019.
 The 2023–24 season saw Radcliffe crowned champions of the Northern Premier League Premier Division, earning promotion to the National League North for the first time and a return to Step 2 of the National League System after a 20-year absence.

 Women's team

 In 1994-95, the first Radcliffe Borough Ladies team appeared at Stainton Park, after Bury Girls & Ladies joined the club and changed their name accordingly.
 The women competed in the North West Women's Regional League for three seasons under the Radcliffe Borough name, before re-establishing their links with Bury F.C. and taking Bury's name in 1997.

 History somewhat repeated itself in 2023–24 when Bury Foundation Women established links with Radcliffe FC, moved to Stainton Park and changing their name to Radcliffe Women.
-They currently compete in the North West Women's Regional League under the management of Steve Jones, with a reserve team in the Lancashire Womens County League and an under-18s side in the Greater Manchester Womens Football League.
+They currently compete in the North West Women's Regional League under the management of Steve Jones, with a reserve team in the Lancashire Women's County League and an under-18s side in the Greater Manchester Women's Football League.

 In the intervening years Blackburn Rovers W.F.C. played for a few seasons at Radcliffe's ground, Stainton Park.